Last updated June 2021

 Just think about it.

-Its goal is to address the risks better that increased levels of connectivity could bring.
+Its goal is to better address the risks that increased levels of connectivity could bring.

-Simply put, the security features should protect the IoT device and its data.
+The security features should protect the IoT device and its data.

 In particular, if the device integrates a password, it must either be uniquely linked to that device or require the user to set their password during the initial setup.

-Contrary to D-Link’s claims that its routers and IP cameras were protected by “advanced network security,” the FTC discovered that the company used hard-coded passwords that clients could not change.
+Contrary to D-Link's claims that its routers and I.P. cameras were protected by "advanced network security," the FTC discovered that the company used hard-coded passwords that clients could not change.
 The devices also stored user credentials in plain text, a windfall for a straightforward password-guessing cyber-attack.

-But California’s IoT law is a significant first step as it targets IoT devices and basic cyber-attack methods that can leave consumers vulnerable to security and privacy risks.
+However, California's IoT law is a significant first step as it targets IoT devices and basic cyber-attack methods that can leave consumers vulnerable to security and privacy risks.

 There’s more.